TestDrive

 The info under User Experience Metrics may be helpful when troubleshooting a session that is reported as being slow.

-The Processes and Applications sections provide some other info about the VDI session.
+The Processes section provides some other info about the VDI session.
 This may help you determine what is using up the resources in the VDI.

 Back on the Details section, the Horizon Console also provides the ability to manage a session with commands Send Message, Remote Assistance, Restart, Disconnect, Logoff, and Reset.
 Note that TestDrive users have been provide a Read-Only role for the Horizon Console, so all buttons will be greyed out with the exception of Remote Assistance.